asterisk/documentation/docs/Development/Policies-and-Procedures/Commit-Messages.md

----

-**WARNING!: Follow These Guidelines**
+!!! warning Follow These Guidelines
     Commit messages are part of your code change.
 Committing code with a poorly written commit message creates a maintenance problem for everyone in the Asterisk project.

----
+[//]: # (end-warning)

 This page describes the expected format for commit messages used when submitting code to the Asterisk project.
 See [Gerrit Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage) for more information about pushing your commit for review.